sorah/needroleshere/README.md

 ./dev/serve.sh
 ```

-To test credentials provider is working, use the following script; it run `needsrolehere bind` with the given argument and pass to `aws sts get-caller-identity`.
+To test credentials provider is working, use the following script; it run `needroleshere bind` with the given argument and pass to `aws sts get-caller-identity`.

 ```
 ./dev/roundtrip-gci.sh --region ap-northeast-1 \